SantoshSatapathy/Santosh_Portfolio/README.md

-# Data Science Portfolio - Santosh Satapathy
+# Santosh Satapathy - Data Science Portfolio

 ![](https://lh3.googleusercontent.com/yuUrDV2DAtBRvItHZ2FvXMkPbHR5NEt4kXbpp8dgK-r9jI9-irP19GJb2CvdBRYmy41KG4BxFu2Hod9GzdgGc46iYmm7As4bNNsc-JP7vYwY8d1BzHgZdvKR7H4xtLM20zR9gn0PJE-nQU0navp9Xh0pHc3Cp-CjYUENN7dWZ3NJiw8CiHFEJn7Mc0ul_A)

-Welcome to my Data Science Projects Repository!
-This repository contains a collection of my data science projects, showcasing my skills and expertise in the field.
-Each project demonstrates different aspects of data analysis, machine learning, and visualization.
+## Welcome to my Data Science Projects Repository!

-# Santosh Satapathy - Data Science Portfolio
+This repository serves as a comprehensive portfolio, highlighting my proficiency in data analysis, machine learning, and visualization through a diverse range of projects undertaken for academic, self-learning, and hobby purposes.
+Please note that projects developed for my previous employer are not included here as they are proprietary to the company.

 ## Contact Information
 - Location: Guelph, ON, N1E5H6